zj6882917/aakinshin.net/en/_posts/dotnet/stopwatch.md

 How can we interpret these numbers?
 Let's say that we have Intel Haswell (our reciprocal throughput is `24`) with fixed CPU frequency = `2.2GHz`.
 So, `1` CPU clock cycle is about `0.45ns` (it's our resolution).
-We can say that single `RDTSC` invocation takes approximately `24 x 0.45ns ≈ 10.8ns` (for `RDTSC` we can assume that latency is approximately equals to reciprocal throughput).
+We can say that single `RDTSC` invocation takes approximately `24 x 0.45ns ≈ 10.8ns` (for `RDTSC` we can assume that latency is approximate equals to reciprocal throughput).

 You can also evaluate throughput of `RDTSC` on your machine.
 Download [`testp.zip`](www.agner.org/optimize/testp.zip) from the Anger Fog site, build it, and run `misc_int.sh1`.
 Here are results on my laptop (Intel Haswell):